JearStar/EZFitness/README.md

 - Class hierarchy of CardioExercise and MuscleExercise both extending abstract class Workout, and all cardio exercises in listofexercises package extend CardioExercise, and all muscle exercises in listofexercises package extend MuscleExercise.

+#Phase 4: Task 3
+- If I had more time, I would have tried to figure out a better way to retrieve user input data when going through workouts because the current implementation uses a list of doubles for the time, sets, reps, and weights which does not seem like a very clean implementation.
+- The classes in the persistence package could be abstracted as there contains a decent amount of duplicate code.
+One of them is used for PastLogs, and one of them is used for one temporary workout session.
+- The FitnessApp class could also use a lot of abstraction because the console-based UI and the GUI both share many similar implementations.
+It was only a matter of how information was displayed that was different.
+- I probably could have used an enum to represent the choices available for selectionList in FitnessApp.